sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     });
     ```

     > **IMPORTANT:** Authorization checks are enforced by the `xssec` package in the `@sap` directory.
-To every request object, using `passport` and `xssec.JWTStrategy`, a security context is attached as an `authInfo` object.
+To every request object using `passport` and `xssec.JWTStrategy`, a security context is attached as an `authInfo` object.
 The resulting request object is initialized with the incoming JWT token.
-To check the full list of methods and properties of the security context, see: [Authentication for Node.js Applications] (https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/4902b6e66cbd42648b5d9eaddc6a363d.html?version=Cloud)
+To check the full list of methods and properties of the security context, see: [Authentication for Node.js Applications] (https://help.sap.com/docs/btp/sap-business-technology-platform/authentication-for-node-js-applications?version=Cloud)

       As defined in the `start.js` file, for HTTP GET requests users need the `Display` scope to be authorized.
 For HTTP POST requests, they need to have the `Update` scope assigned.